VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 - Running GPU-accelerated experiments
 - Applying best practices to avoid subtle bugs

-You do not need to be a “PyTorch person” to finish this lab.
+You do not need to be a "PyTorch person" to finish this lab.
 Think of the GPU as a slightly stricter NumPy: arrays live on a device, and you try very hard not to move them around unnecessarily.

 ---

-## 2. The Starting Point — Canonical CPU Implementation
+## 2. The Starting Point --- Canonical CPU Implementation

 Before touching GPUs, make sure you are comfortable with the **canonical CPU path**.
 We will treat it as ground truth.